 Day 3 Stockholm - Copenhagen

 Sit back, relax and absorb some great scenery as a modern, comfortable train takes us from Stockholm to Copenhagen.
-On arrival we transfer to the Comfort Hotel Vesterbro (3T+) in the heart of downtown Copenhagen.
+On arrival we transfer to the Comfort Hotel Vesterbro (3T+) or Copenhagen Island Hotel (3T+).

 Day 4 Copenhagen